htcondor/htcondor/docs/man-pages/condor_config_val.rst

 currently set to.
 If a given variable is not defined, *condor\_config\_val* will halt on that variable, and report that it is not defined.
-By default, *condor\_config\_val* looks in the local machine’s configuration files in order to evaluate the variables.
+By default, *condor\_config\_val* looks in the local machine's configuration files in order to evaluate the variables.
 Variables and values may instead be queried from a daemon specified using a **location option**.